xinxusean/DSCI100_project/README.md

  - Ask about potentially different predictors for knn vs linear regression
  - Ask about how we split up our code blocks
  - Ask about best k being 1
+ - Ask which values of k we should be testing, we are currently jumping by 1s from 1 to 100.
+Do we need to justify this?
+ - Set seed to different values changes what the best k is
+ - ask how to do this with more than 1 predictor variable (both knn and linear regression)
+ - Summary of findings: (only summarize for Linear regresion or also summarize for K-NN as well), likely both
+ - also we might also need to describe (in words, i.e. not code) what we are doing

  Title
 Introduction: